Schizophrenia is one of the most misunderstood mental health conditions. So, we’re busting its biggest myths to help reduce the stigma surrounding it.

 - catatonic: little to no movement or interaction with the environment, or mimicking another person’s speech or movement

 When thinking about schizophrenia, the key is to realize that every individual is, well, an individual.

 There is a slightly higher rate of aggression among people with schizophrenia.
 But in some cases, that increased risk may be due to substance use rather than the condition itself, as

-Instead of the perpetrators of violence, people with schizophrenia are often the victims of violent crime.
+Instead of the perpetrators of violence, people with schizophrenia are often the

 Plus, they tend to pose a greater danger to themselves than to other people.
 A large-scale,